-Police investigate shooting in Fond Cole - Dominica News Online
+NEW DETAILS: Police investigate shooting in Fond Cole - Dominica News Online

-One person is in custody following a shooting incident which occurred at Fond Cole on Tuesday night (February 25).
+The police have released new details of their investigation into a shooting incident which occurred at Fond Cole about 11:15 pm on Tuesday night (February 25).

-According to information from Police Public Relations Officer (PRO) Inspector Simon Edwards three persons were injured.
+Police Public Relations Officer (PRO) Inspector, Simon Edwards, indicated that three male individuals received gunshot wounds as a result of what appears to be an altercation.

+The three injured individuals, who included one juvenile, were all transported to the Accident and Emergency Department of the Dominica China Friendship Hospital.

+The individuals were all attended by medical practitioners and the juvenile was discharged.
+The other two were admitted for further care.

-Edwards went on to say that one weapon was recovered by police.
+Edwards had also stated earlier that one weapon was recovered by police.

+When asked to confirm if there were any individuals in the custody of the police in relation to the shooting, he clarified that individuals were brought in for questioning but have since been released.
+There have been no arrests at this point.

 Disclaimer: The comments on this page do not necessarily reflect the views of DominicaNewsOnline.com/Duravision Inc. All comments are approved by DominicaNewsOnline.com before they are posted.
 We never censor based on political or ideological points of view, but we do try to maintain a sensible balance between free speech and responsible moderating.